Unless otherwise agreed in a written contract, Cargo Inspections Group services will be performed under the following general terms and conditions:

 14. CIG will issue reports and certificates of inspections which reflect the results of the testing and/or investigation services performed by CIG within and subject to the limitations of the instructions received from the Principal.

-15. The Principal shall pay invoices issued by CIG promptly upon receipt, but in any event not later than 15 days from the date of the invoice, unless otherwise agreed.
+15. The Principal shall pay invoices issued by CIG promptly upon receipt, but in any event not later than 30 days from the date the invoice is received, unless otherwise agreed.
 Failing prompt payment of said invoice, interest shall become due at the rate of 2 per cent per month from the date of the invoice until payment is received.